Our

 JRI’s approach not only reduces incidents of disruptive behavior, but also fosters an environment where students feel seen, supported, and empowered to succeed – both academically and emotionally.
 Sagor states, “Through this work, we are helping schools shift from reactive discipline to proactive support, laying the foundation for long term student success.”

-People and Culture, Social Impact
+and Social Impact

 By: Jenese Brownhill, LICSW